 Students will not be allowed to register for any 6000 level MBA course until temporary admission is cleared.
-The student will be allowed to take only the undergraduate pre-requisite business courses listed above.

 A maximum of two courses (six semester hours) taken at another AACSB accredited institution, each with a "B" grade or better, may be applied toward the degree.
 This is not automatic or guaranteed.
 The course description is evaluated and the course can be transferred into the program only if it is comparable to a Troy University MBA course and approved by the appropriate graduate business faculty or administrator.
 If the course is not comparable to a Troy University MBA course then the transfer credit request will be denied.

 Transfer credit request from institutions not holding AACSB accreditation will be reviewed upon submission to the appropriate business faculty or administrators, with final college approval of non-AACSB accredited transfer credit being made by the Dean of the Sorrell College of Business,